The International Union for Conservation of Nature’s Red List of Threatened Species has a list of all endangered mammals in North America.

 North Atlantic right whales live mainly on krill and copepods.
 They are slow swimmers but can be acrobatic.
 Their behavior includes lobtails, flipper-slaps, and frequent breaches.

-They have a single calf after a gestation period of 12-13 months.
+They have a single calf after 12-13 months of gestation.
 They have no dorsal fin, a dark body, and a large head covered in rough skin patches.

 North Pacific Right Whale